tstromberg/tstromberg.github.io/about/index.md

 title: About Thomas Strömberg
 ---

-I solve problems by understanding how systems work, then making them better.
-My medium is usually software, but the approach is the same whether I'm debugging a Kubernetes cluster or hand-carving a bamboo bicycle frame.
+I solve problems by understanding how complex systems work, taking them apart, and reassembling them for the better.
+My medium is usually software, but the approach is the same whether I'm debugging a failing kernel module or a home-made bamboo bicycle frame.

 ![Thomas Strömberg](/img/me.jpg)